bmurrtech/0-100-days-cloud-engineer/README.md

 ENTER
 ```

--Now if you check the summar, you will see the "local" storage unit of your ProxMox node has been increased fully.
+-Now if you check the summary, you will see the "local" storage unit of your ProxMox node has been increased fully.

 ## VM Time, Baby!